academe/Omnipay-Wirecard/README.md

   for the payment.
 These details are not posted back to the merchant site.
 * JavaScript sends the authorisation details entered by the user to the data store using AJAX.
-* Optioanlly, the data store JavaScript can provide anonymised versions of the data entered, which can be posted back to the merchant site if required.
+* Optionally, the data store JavaScript can provide anonymised versions of the data entered, which can be posted back to the merchant site if required.
 * The merchant site then posts the authorisation or purchase transaction request to the remote gateway, using the `storageId` in place of credit card details.